isaactinghong/flutter_chatgpt_app/README.md

 flutter run
 '''

-## Features

-The app includes the following features:

-- Chat with ChatGPT using the OpenAI API
-- Display chat history
-- Add new conversations
-- Rename existing conversations
-- Delete conversations

-## Acknowledgments

-The OpenAI API for providing the language model used in the app.
-The Flutter framework for making it easy to build beautiful and fast mobile apps.

 ## TODO

-_I may not continue do this, if you want to work on this project further, please keep in mind these bugs (updated 3/4/2023)_

 [o] fix Chinese character errors
 [o] when click send, messages can be pushed
+[ ] for Desktop, enter to send message

-[ ] fix scroll down gestures to hide input keyboard
+[ ] for Desktop, shift+enter to newline

-[ ] change UI settings (now it looks like andriod)

-[ ] fix typing box height (now it's fixed size, and the line will stretch vertically)

-[ ] other features than chatting... use your creative mind

-[ ] deploy to app store
+[ ] other features than chatting... use your creative mind [ ] deploy to app store

+(last updated 2023-03-07)

 ## License

 You can use this project for your own further development!
 Happy developing and chatting!

+## Acknowledgments

+The OpenAI API for providing the language model used in the app.
+The Flutter framework for making it easy to build beautiful and fast mobile apps.
+Credits to Chenran(cn257@cornell.edu).